tsinghua-fib-lab/STK-Diff/README.md

 # STK-Diff
-The source code of our paper "Spatio-Temporal Knowledge driven Diffusion Model for Mobile Traffic Generation"
+The source code of our paper "Spatio-Temporal Knowledge driven Diffusion Model for Mobile Traffic Generation", IEEE Transactions on Mobile Computing (IEEE TMC)